 kills the process, but is convenient because you don’t need to know the pid.

 list command shows all loaded agents, with the pid if they are currently

 running and the exit code returned the last time they ran.

-I mentioned Lingon earlier, and it is a great tool for creating an managing launchd agents.
-It is the easiest way to create a basic plist.
+Lingon is a simple tool for creating and managing launchd agents.
+It does not give you as much control as LaunchControl, but it has been around longer.
 When you use Lingon to edit an agent, pressing the Save button automatically loads and unloads the job.

 One other useful tool is Lunchy by Mike Perham.
 This is a ruby script

 that speeds up the loading and unloading of agents by allowing you to refer to

 a plist by any unique substring of the filename.
 My only issue is that it uses

 start to mean

 stop to mean